Stress Testing

 Environment

-Although using ORM will result in a performance decline, it is sufficient for most business cases.
-We should find a balance among development efficiency, maintainability, and performance instead of blindly pursuing performance.
+We should find a balance among development efficiency, maintainability, and performance metrics, rather than blindly pursuing performance.

-Why is the QPS very low when using apipost for stress testing?
+Why is the QPS so low when testing with apipost?

-The stress testing module in apipost has a bug that prevents keep-alive from being maintained if the server does not return the gzip header, resulting in a significant performance drop.
+The apipost stress testing module has a bug; if the server does not return a gzip header, keep-alive cannot be maintained, resulting in significant performance degradation.

-The solution is to compress the data and add the gzip header when returning the response, for example:
+The solution is to compress the data and add a gzip header in the response, for example:

 <?php